 A standardized test score is required for admission to the university.
-UNCW will consider either the SAT Reasoning Test or ACT with Writing, or both if both are provided.
+UNCW will consider either the SAT Reasoning Test or ACT, or both if both are provided.
 Your standardized test scores are an important factor in our decision, as they are the only universal benchmark to compare all students; however, they are only one factor in the decision.
 SAT II Subject Tests and AP or IB scores are not considered in the admission decision at UNCW.

 SAT Reasoning Test

 UNCW will consider scores from either the old SAT or the redesigned SAT.
 UNCW will continue to "Super Score" student's results within the same SAT test version.
 We highly recommend students, families and guidance counselors to visit College Board for additional information on the resigned SAT.

 The middle 50 percent of students admitted for fall 2016 scored between an 1130-1250 on the Critical Reading and Math sections of the old SAT.
 This corresponds to 1200-1310 on the new SAT version.
 UNCW will convert all old SAT scores using the concordance table provided by the College Board.

 The middle 50 percent ACT composite score was a 25-28 for admitted students.
 UNCW will "Super Score" your results, taking your highest subscores from any ACT test date provided.